poshjosh/automate-jamstack/README.md

 First [install Pandoc](https://pandoc.org/installing.html).
 Then use it to convert between formats.

-Run the script `convert-to-markdown.sh` to convert multiple files to markdown.
+Run the script `scripts/convert-to-markdown.sh` to convert multiple files to markdown.

 __Example Pandoc Direct Usage__